 Avoid dangerous waterway zones.
 Choose a generating station from the map below to see where the zones are marked.
 From mid-May to mid-October, the danger zone near the spillway entrance is marked by a boom (temporary floating barrier).

 This map is for general information only.
 It should not be used for navigation or to determine distance, direction, or hazard locations.

-A padmount transformer means there are buried lines.
-Before you landscape, click before you dig to locate underground lines.
+A padmount transformer reduces the voltage of electricity that flows to your home.
+This large green metal box means there are buried electrical lines in the area.
+Before digging, click before you dig to locate underground lines.

 Do not block the padlock side of the padmount transformer with shrubs or structures as we must be able to reach it for maintenance.

 Ensure children do not use a padmount transformer as a play structure.
 The transformers are locked for safety and signs on the box warn of electrical danger.

 People who break into a transformer can receive severe injuries or a fatal shock.
 If you see a padmount transformer that has been damaged or vandalized, stay clear, and call us any time at 204-480-5900 (Winnipeg) or 1-888-624-9376 (toll-free).

 Substations are part of our electrical distribution system.
 The high voltage electricity inside a substation can cause severe injuries or death.

 Security fencing around the substation protects people and animals from high voltage contact.
 Vandals who open gates or cut holes in the fence can make it easier for children and animals to enter.

 Landowners grant us a right-of-way (ROW) which is a strip of land that contains a pipeline.
 This allows us access to the pipeline for inspection, maintenance, testing, or emergencies.
 A ROW also identifies an area that restricts certain activities such as digging and blasting.